2020 Rottnest Channel Swim – Swimmers Seminar

 Natalie Beevis is the Executive Officer at the Rottnest Channel Swim Association (RCSA) and has been a part of the RCSA family since 2014.
-The presentation outlines the new registration dates for process, solo qualifications, finding a paddler and the event briefing.
+The presentation outlined the new registration dates for process, solo qualifications, finding a paddler and the event briefing.

 Natalie Beevis Presentation 2019

 Professor Ian Rogers is an expert in Hypothermia and Pulmonary Edema.
 His video outlines the signs and stages of managing Hypothermia as well as the dangers of developing Pulmonary Edema.
 Professor Ian Rogers also has provided a document outlining the medical risks of the swim to Rottnest which can be found here and his presentation can be found here.

 Julian Mills has been crossing the Rottnest Channel since 2002 and has completed four solos, swum as a duo and has also been a skipper.
 Julian and his son Oliver outlined their experiences in the areas of training and mind set, how to prepare and what to expect on race day.
 Julian Mills Presentation 2018

 If you would like to contact Julian for more event day advice please email firstname.lastname@example.org.